 Notes

-- Grated coconut can be made fresh, by grinding coconut slices, or use frozen grated coconut.
+- You can also add grated coconut to the curry and let it simmer together with the coconut milk.
+Grated coconut can be made fresh, by grinding coconut slices, or use frozen grated coconut.
 Optionally, use desiccated coconut.

 Is it possible to use cooked and frozen shrimp?